panayiotis-christodoulou/grant-program/applications/project_decent.md

 - A brief description of the project.
 - An indication of why your team is interested in creating this project within the VeChain Ecosystem.
 - If relevant, an indication of how you will integrate tools and features (e.g., Sync2/Connex, fee delegation protocols, MTT, etc) to enhance your project.

+Brief Description of the project

+The Global Agenda 2030 , a framework for sustainable development agreed upon by 193 states with 17 Sustainable Development Goals (SDGs) and 232 indicators covers a broad range of social and economic development issues including poverty, hunger, health, education, gender equality, clean water, sanitation, energy, environment, and social justice.
+Considering that Health & Safety at Work is a fundamental global value included in UN SDGs, the proposed project entitled "Decent.H&S" has as its main purpose to further enhance and optimize the processes that relate to safeguarding Occupational Health & Safety at work by leveraging on Distributed Ledger Technologies (DLTs).
+DLTs such as blockchains, provide the means to achieve sustainable development goals (SDGs) through private-public partnerships.
+More specifically this project utilizes Blockchain technology as a response to specific challenges that relate to trust, security, privacy and transparency.
+Occupational Health & Safety is recognised as a crucial element in achieving the sustainable operation of corporate organizations of all types and sizes, in maintaining their profitability and business continuity.
+At the same time, it is a fundamental and indisputable component of ensuring social peace, people's well-being and prosperity.
+By utilizing Blockchain technology we ensure efficient management of Occupational Health & Safety tasks, legal requirements and policies implementation enforcement, crucial decisions felicitation, corrective actions acceleration, improvement of systems and functions modernization, to all involved stakeholders.

 ### Project Details